p3trichorr/soal-shift-sisop-modul-1-I07-2021/README.md

 **d.
 Error Message**

-In number 1d, we need to display the error message including the log message with the number of occurrences and will be sorted based on the message that have the most error
+In number 1d, we need to display the error message including the log message with the number of occurrences and will be sorted based on the message that have the most error in a csv file.
 ```
 infoerror:`cat syslog.log|grep -o 'ERROR.*'|cut -d " " -f2-|cut -d "(" -f1|sort|uniq -c|sort -nr`
 echo "$infoerror"|